mulderp/mulderp.github.com/_posts/2013-12-03-A-Data-Platform-in-15-minutes.md

 ## 2. Foxx and ArangoDB

-[ArangoDB](https://www.arangodb.org/) is a document-store build around the JavaScript V8 engine.
+[ArangoDB](https://www.arangodb.org/) is a document-store built around the JavaScript V8 engine.
 ArangoDB supports schemaless, compressable data storage, as well as "actions", a programmable data layer on top of the data store.
 These actions can again be programmed with [Foxx](https://www.arangodb.org/foxx), a middleware on top of ArangoDB.

 To turn our fresh VM into a data repository, let's login to the Vagrant box: